What Are the Types of Elder Abuse?

 - Onset of sexually transmitted diseases

-In 2017, a former nursing home employee was sentenced to 25 years in prison for sexually assaulting 12 female residents.
-The oldest victim was 94 years old, according to a news report.
+According to a news report, a former nursing home employee was recently sentenced to 25 years in prison for sexually assaulting 12 female residents, including a 94-year-old resident.

 Financial Elder Abuse

 Financial elder abuse occurs when loved ones, caretakers, or strangers steal money or other valuables from an older adult.

 - Checks for large amounts written out to caregivers